gbulmer/openstm32hw/Orone-mini-v0/Orone-mini-S8E-v0r001/README-PCB.txt

-1206 components are too big to fit in mini-like 2.1" length Hence the board is lengthened from 2.1" to 2.3" Replaced C1 with 7343-case size
+1206 components are too big to fit in mini-like 2.1" length Hence the board is lengthened from 2.1" to 2.3" Maple-mini's 1206 C1 is replaced with 7343-case size to reduce component cost

 Design Rules: OSHPark.com & Seeedstudio 'Fusion' PCB Service

 Routing
-Crystal tracks & Top Layer MCU tracks are 6mil/6mil in order to make enough space for components and isolation.
+6mil track 6mil space, or larger, in order to make enough space for components and isolation.
 All tracks from thru-hole (hand soldered) components, except pin headers, are 10mil or wider.
 This is intended to make the tracks more robust.

 All Bottom Layer tracks are 10mil or bigger, except Crystal tracks; this is intended to be easier to make.

-Copper pours have 10mil isolation; this is intended to be easier to make.
+Copper pours have 8mil isolation; this is intended to be easier to make.

 Vias: The three via shapes are used to give information, and help 'read' the PCB.
 VIA KEY